 We aim to foster the intellectual, social, creative, physical, moral and spiritual development of all our students.
-Oaklands students will grow up as determined, courageous and humble individuals who will embody the Gospel values throughout their lives with a deep appreciation of the beauty of God’s world around them and with an understanding of Catholic social teaching.
+Oaklands students will grow up as determined, courageous and humble individuals who will embody the gospel values throughout their lives with a deep appreciation of the beauty of God’s world around them and with an understanding of Catholic social teaching.

-Our curriculum is underpinned by our mission statement so that students will:
+Our curriculum is underpinned by our mission statement so that students will experience:

 Community: No-one gets Left Behind

-- be encouraged to respect others’ values and take responsibility for themselves and others in school and the wider community
+• Encouraged to respect the values of others and take responsibility for themselves and others in school and the wider community

 Unity: United by the Cross

-- adopt sound moral and ethical values and be able contribute positively to society
+• Adopt sound moral and ethical values and can contribute positively to society

-- be able to manage relationships and situations in a sensitive and productive manner
+• Be able to manage relationships and situations in a sensitive and productive manner

 Opportunity: Potential for Greatness

-To help our young people develop, we believe it is important for them to explore their talents and enable them to experience success and fulfil their potential.
-To this end we offer a broad and balanced curriculum with a wide range subjects where learning is organised so there is a sincere ongoing engagement between faith, learning and culture.
+To help our young people develop, we believe it is important for them to explore their talents and enable them to experience success and fulfill their potential.
+To this end, we offer a broad and balanced curriculum with a wide range of subjects where learning is organised so there is a sincere ongoing engagement between faith, learning and culture.

 The Key Values are: